-I have a couple of projects here made with garter stitch.
-The projects start from easy to more challenging.
+I have a couple of knitting projects made with garter stitch.
+The patterns listed here start from easy to more challenging.

 This is a bag made up of several pieces of garter stitch squares.
 They are sewn up in a way that give the bag a hobo look.
 It’s really a very interesting design.
 You can size the bag by making bigger or smaller squares.